-More diversity and inclusion within our physician leaders at Doctors of BC means our governance bodies will better represent all our members.
-When physicians of different backgrounds and experiences are engaged, they bring fresh ideas and perspectives.
-This means that we can do better job of strategizing and planning for the future of the whole profession.
+We know that when physicians of different backgrounds and experiences are engaged, they bring fresh ideas and perspectives.
+This means that we can do better job of strategizing and planning for the future in a way that is inclusive of the whole profession.

 In 2019, Doctors of BC conducted a broad member engagement to seek your views on how we can encourage greater diversity and inclusion among our physician leaders.
 The consultation focused on identifying and gaining a solid understanding of the current barriers to achieving diversity.
 We sought to answer the question: Why are many physicians from these underrepresented groups not fully represented?
 We were not looking for ‘quick-fix’ solutions, but rather to thoroughly explore the challenges and possible solutions.
 We also wanted to hear about supports that we are offering now that are working well.

 The extensive consultation, including a survey, focus/discussion groups and one-on-one interviews, formed the basis for the Doctors of BC Diversity and Inclusion Barrier Assessment report, which includes over 50 recommendations.
 A high-level overview of the findings can be found in our What We Heard report.

 The recommendations are now being considered in terms of feasibility and options for implementation.
 This process involves determining which recommendations can be implemented in the short term and considering options for implementation of more complex recommendations over the long term.

 While this work is underway, Doctors of BC continues to move forward with implementing a number of key recommendations.
 They include: